dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 ---
-title: How to Partition Your Data
+title: Partitioning Assets
 description: Learn how to partition your data in Dagster.
-sidebar_label: Partitioning pipelines
+sidebar_label: Partitioning Assets
 sidebar_position: 30
 ---

-In Dagster, partitioning is a powerful technique for managing large datasets and improving pipeline performance.
+In Dagster, partitioning is a powerful technique for managing large datasets, improving pipeline performance, and enabling incremental processing.
 This guide will help you understand how to implement data partitioning in your Dagster projects.

-There are several ways to partition your data in Dagster:

-- Time-based partitioning, for processing data in specific time intervals
-- Static partitioning, for dividing data based on predefined categories
-- Dynamic partitioning, for creating partitions based on runtime information

-This guide walks through these methods and demonstrates how to use them effectively in your data pipelines.

-## What you'll learn
+By the end of this guide, you'll have a comprehensive understanding of:

-- How to define partitions for your Dagster assets and jobs
+- Defining partitions for Dagster assets and jobs
-- Techniques for implementing time-based and static partitions
-- How to use partition keys to selectively run parts of your pipeline
-- Best practices for working with partitioned data in Dagster
+- Establishing dependencies between partitioned assets
+- Leveraging Dagster partitions with external systems like dbt

 <details>
   <summary>Prerequisites</summary>